-Inventory Management Case Study:
+Inventory Management Case Study: Bechtel

 Bechtel is a world-wide engineering and construction organization serving customers in a variety of industries from power, petroleum and chemical plants, to aviation services and the hotel industry.

-To maintain the massive tool inventory necessary for them to operate on such a large scale, the company had experimented with a number of different inventory control systems.
+To maintain the massive tool inventory necessary for them to operate on such a large scale, the company had experimented with a number of different inventory management systems.
 None of these, however, were flexible enough to meet Bechtel’s particular needs.
 Bechtel needed an adaptable tool control system that could function on two different levels.
 BEO needed to track items shipped to work sites on mobile tool cribs, while individual Bechtel Construction projects tracked tool usage at the job site.

-Bechtel had evaluated and rejected five or six different systems before they found a tool tracker up to doing the job: ToolHound.
+Bechtel had evaluated and rejected five or six different tool tracking systems before they found a solution up to doing the job: ToolHound.
 An inventory control system designed for use in industrial tool cribs, ToolHound tracks tool inventory via bar code labels applied individually to each tool of significant value.
 Small items and consumables are bar coded by bin.
-Once the inventory data is entered into the main computer, operators issue items using a handheld laser scanner to scan the employee’s bar coded ID, followed by the bar code labels on the tools being issued.
+Once the tool inventory data is entered into the main computer, operators issue items using a handheld laser scanner to scan the employee’s bar coded ID, followed by the bar code labels on the tools being issued.
 This information is sent to the computer in "real time" via radio frequency scanners, and when craftspeople return their tools, the procedure is reversed.

 The service BEO provides for the company’s construction projects is what Njos calls "a turnkey tool and small tool and consumable program."
 All the tools needed at the site are bar coded, placed in modularized tool cribs, and shipped out to the construction site.
 Except for very small jobs, the package comes complete with the inventory tracking system and radio frequency scanners.
 Once the mobile crib is in place, representatives from both BEO and ToolHound travel down to set up the system - importing the inventory information from disk to the site’s PC, downloading the employee data from the existing payroll system, and training the crib operators on how to use the program.
 "We don’t leave until the personnel feel comfortable with it," Njos says.